isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v3.18](https://github.com/torvalds/linux/commit/cbd357008604925355ae7b54a09137dabb81b580)

-This attribute specifies the level/detail of the log output.
-Valid values are:
+The lower 2 bits of this value are the log level:

 * `0` = no log
 * `1` = basic logging   (`BPF_LOG_LEVEL1`)
 * `2` = verbose logging (`BPF_LOG_LEVEL2`)

+The remaining bits are flags:

-Additionally the 3rd bit is a flag, if set the kernel will output statistics to the log (`BPF_LOG_STATS`).
+* `1 << 3` (`BPF_LOG_STATS`) If set the kernel will output statistics to the log.
+Flags can be used since [:octicons-tag-24: v5.2](https://github.com/torvalds/linux/commit/06ee7115b0d1742de745ad143fb5e06d77d27fba)

+* `1 << 4` (`BPF_LOG_FIXED`) since [:octicons-tag-24: v6.4](https://github.com/torvalds/linux/commit/1216640938035e63bdbd32438e91c9bcc1fd8ee1), the verifier log rotates instead of truncating.
+When `log_size` is exceeded.
+Setting this flag preserves the old behavior of truncating the log to `log_size` bytes.

 ### `log_size`